bobbolous/BME280onRaspi2Zabbix/README.md

 $ zabbix_get -s 127.0.0.1 -k bme280_wrapper.sh[temperature]
 21.02
 ```

-- TODO
-    - [x] make a script that returns BME280 data truncated as we need it for zabbix_agent
-    - [x] Integrate script in zabbix_agent.conf
-	- [x] Template for Zabbix server frontend that requests/receives data as we like it
-	- [ ] Test the whole thing

-	needed?: $ sudo adduser pi i2c

 # Thanks to
 *Matt Hawkins for his great BME280 reading tool (bme280.py) written in Python